chenjie199234/account/api/account_user.md

 	//object user_info
 	"info":{},
 	//verify:server already send the dynamic password to user's email or tel(depend on the login_req's src_type and src) and is waiting for verify
-	//password:login success,but this account must finish the static password set
+	//password:login success,but this account is new and it can be setted with a static password(optional)
 	//success:nothing need to do
 	"step":"str"
 }